-PH 325 - Metaphysics
+PH 325 - Metaphysics: Theories of Reality

 A discussion of the basic metaphysical conceptions of Western philosophy through a historical and systematic analysis.
 Attention is given to Plato, Aristotle and Thomas Aquinas, as well as contemporary thinkers.

 PH 326 - Philosophy of God